dvesic/perfect-python-4-windows/README.md

 ## MiniConda
 There are many ways to separate various python applications and/or environments.
 IMHO, [MiniConda](https://docs.conda.io/en/latest/miniconda.html) is most versatile and provide significant advantage over others: you can work with multiple python versions on same machine w/o conflict.

+All below assumes that you *opened MiniConda CMD or PowerShell prompt* and working from there.

 ### Creating new python environment
 In order to create environment, you need _env_name_ and python _version_: